ocient/pyocient_release/README.md

 - The `custom_type_to_json` function has been moved into the pyocient API to allow the consistent conversion of the result set to the JSON format.
 - The `patch` portion of the pyocient version is sent to and logged in the database.
 - The `--nooutput` command-line parameter does not throw a Python exception.
-- An error reporting `local variable 'return_code' referenced before assignment` has been fixed
+- The `local variable 'return_code' referenced before assignment` error has been fixed.
 - A `--rows` argument to the command line program has been added to allow loading resultset data in batches
 - An alpha version of OpenAI "text to SQL" has been added to the command line